akornatskyy/wheezy.web/doc/tutorial.rst

             name='static')
     ]

-Note each url mapping has unique name so it can be easily referenced by function that build reverse path for given name or perform request redirect.
+Note each url mapping has a unique name, so it can be easily referenced by function that build reverse path for given name or perform request redirect.

 Application
 -----------

-Let define an entry point for guestbook application and combines all together (file ``app.py``)::
+Let's define an entry point for guestbook application that combines all together (file ``app.py``)::

     from wheezy.http import WSGIApplication